isaac-sim/IsaacLab/docs/source/setup/reference_architecture/index.rst

 **Component 4 - Robot Learning Task Design**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now, we have the scene for the task, but we need to define the `reinforcement learning <https://www.andrew.cmu.edu/course/10-703/textbook/BartoSutton.pdf>`__ (RL) task that the agent is going to do.
+Now, we have the scene for the task, but we need to define the robot learning task.
+We will focus on `reinforcement learning <https://www.andrew.cmu.edu/course/10-703/textbook/BartoSutton.pdf>`__ (RL) algorithm here.
+We define the RL task that the agent is going to do.
 RL tasks are defined as a Markov Decision Process (MDP), which is a stochastic decision-making process where optional decisions are made for the agents considering their current state and environment they interact with.
 The environment provides the